 PROGRAM EDUCATIONAL OBJECTIVES

 Program Educational Objectives (PEOs) are broad statements that describe what the graduates are expected to achieve a few years after graduation.
-Keeping in view the vision and mission of the University and mission of its Undergraduate program, the Department of Chemical Engineering has defined following four PEOs for its Undergraduate program:
+Keeping in view the vision and mission of the University and mission of its Undergraduate program, the Department of Chemical Engineering has defined following three PEOs for its Undergraduate program:

 PROGRAM LEARNING OUTCOMES (PLOS)